 Do you carry a water purifier, iodine tablets, or do you stick with bottled water?

 I teamed up with Sawyer filters and carry them regularly.
-The first time I used them was in the Navy where we used a Sawyer Mini Filter and it’s the size of your hand.
-It filters out pretty much 99% of all bacteria, giardia, cryptosporidium, and E.coli is gone.
+My first time i used them was in the Navy where we used a Sawyer Mini Filter and it’s the size of your hand.
+It filters out pretty much 99% of all bacteria, giardia, cryptosporidium, and your E.coli is gone.
 It will last for 100,000 gallons so it’s pretty much a lifetime of use.
 It screws on to any water bottle or their little bags it comes with which is great on the go.
-They’re lightweight and cheap, so for $20 they’re well worth it.
+They’re lightweight, cheap, so for $20 they last a lifetime.

 In general, do you have any packing tips as far as maybe the order of packing or what you keep on top?

 With my bike packing gear I usually have my sleeping bag and night clothes in one spot and then extra clothes will be towards the middle, with your essentials like a first aid kit or electronics in an easy to grab spot.
 It will save you a lot of time and effort with stuff you’re going to use a lot you want to keep out towards the sides or someplace that’s quick and easy to get.

 Is there anything you suggest not packing that most people may think is totally necessary?